CITIZENSHIP EDUCATION, INCLUSIVE EDUCATION AND INTEGRATION OF MIGRANTS IN EDUCATION

 In the educational field in Spain, ACPP faces work and studies aimed at supporting and developing education for peace and awareness education.
 Their goals for the society to take an active position in the defense of human rights are promoting social participation, tolerance, solidarity and interculturalism while combating racism and xenophobia

-Schools Without Racism were started in Antwerp (Belgium) in 1988 as movement reacting against the increasing situations of violence, intolerance and racism in society.
+Schools Without Racism started in Antwerp (Belgium) in 1988 as movement reacting against the increasing situations of violence, intolerance and racism in society.
 Its leaders are a group of educators who understand education and the education system more specifically, as a truly efficient instrument to create a new citizenry that opposes racism and xenophobia and which defends values such as equal rights, peace and dialogue.

 From its inception, it has the vocation of becoming a European network of education centers that commit to fight xenophobic attitudes through the field that will most influence future citizens: education.
 It is born as a flexible and open tool working towards intercultural and non-racist education in schools that affords an understanding of differences and integrates local cultural elements with those from other collectives, creating an intercultural atmosphere where children and young people with different origins can get to know, value and understand each other, growing together.